 The foundation of the home was made from hand-hewn sandstone blocks quarried just 300 feet from this

-this frontier family nearly 180 years ago.
-The Schracks built their home along one of the busiest
+frontier family nearly 180 years ago.
+The Schracks built their home along one of the busiest routes of

-routes of the day.
-Pleasent Valley Road had its roots as an early animal trail, a path used by
+the day.
+Pleasent Valley Road had its roots as an early animal trail, a path used by Native Americans

 In 1941 the Schrack Place became part of the Malabar Farm, home of the Pulitzer Prize winning author,